OchaUni-Physical-Activity-Measurement/ActiWearCheck/README.md

         - Method 2 = days with valid wear required a minimum of d = 10 hours containing at least e = 1 minute above the RMR.
         - Method 3 = days with valid wear required a minimum of f = X steps *(not used in the manuscript presenting the software)*.
         - Method HR = days with valid wear required a minimum of g = 600 minutes with HR data.
+    - you can also restrain the of-interest period during the day (ex: from 5am to 11pm) applying h = waking hours *(not used in the manuscript presenting the software)*.
-     - you obtain one .csv file per individual, whith Steps and Calories PA data and several filters bool columns for each day (see exemples of files structure in  ["/results"](https://github.com/OchaUni-Physical-Activity-Measurement/ActiWearCheck/tree/main/results))
+     - you obtain one .csv file per individual, whith Steps and Calories PA data and several filters bool columns for each day (see exemples of files structure in  ["~/results"](https://github.com/OchaUni-Physical-Activity-Measurement/ActiWearCheck/tree/main/results))

-Note: a, b, c ,d, e, f and g values can me modified in the script.
+Note: a, b, c ,d, e, f,g and h values can me modified in the script.

 ___
-We provide the analysis code, data and results for the application of this software on data obtained during the [drePAnon clinical trial (UMIN000042826)](https://center6.umin.ac.jp/cgi-open-bin/ctr_e/ctr_view.cgi?recptno=R000048880) research project in the ["/analysis" folder](https://github.com/OchaUni-Physical-Activity-Measurement/ActiWearCheck/tree/main/analysis).
+We provide the analysis code, data and results for the application of this software on data obtained during the [drePAnon clinical trial (UMIN000042826)](https://center6.umin.ac.jp/cgi-open-bin/ctr_e/ctr_view.cgi?recptno=R000048880) research project in the ["~/analysis" folder](https://github.com/OchaUni-Physical-Activity-Measurement/ActiWearCheck/tree/main/analysis).